 - Low volatility

-The dominance of government securities ensures that capital is protected while still yielding attractive interest rates.
+The dominance of government securities ensures that capital is protected while still yielding attractive interest rates, positioning the fund well for continued performance in 2026.

 Performance Review